monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ### 1.1 Initial Data Profiling and Documentation

-Before conducting fairness analysis, teams should document how the dataset was created and what limitations it may contain.
+Document how the dataset was created and what limitations it may contain.
-Understanding the origin and structure of the data helps identify potential sources of bias that may influence downstream modeling.

-Key steps include:

-**Document data sources and collection methods**
+### 1. Document data sources and collection methods

 Identify how the data was gathered and whether sampling methods may introduce bias.

-Example considerations:
+> Example considerations:
+>

-- Were certain populations more likely to be included in the dataset?
+> - Were certain populations more likely to be included in the dataset?
-- Were there barriers preventing some groups from being represented?
+> - Were there barriers preventing some groups from being represented?

-**Establish reference populations**
+### 2. Establish reference populations

 Define the population that the dataset is intended to represent.